ACEmulator/ACE/docs/SINGLE_PLAYER_INSTALL.md

 # Installing ACE Single Player

 ACE Single Player runs the ACE server, a private MariaDB database, and the original Asheron's Call client together on one Windows computer.
-It does not include or download the game client, DAT files, MariaDB, Decal, ThwargLauncher, or the ACE World database.
+The portable release includes ACE.Server, MariaDB, the complete ACE World database, and .NET.
+It does not include the proprietary game client or DAT files, Decal, or ThwargLauncher.

 ## What you need